umich-brcf-bioinf/Watermelon/Readme.rst

     Sample_61506/

 Analysis directory
-  Contains config file, and sub-directories for each step of the analysis.
+* Contains config file, and sub-directories for each step of the analysis
 ::

   analysis-Mouse_RS1_Condition1/

       Mouse_RS1_Condition1_config.yaml